 Shipwright is a term that is lost on many today.
 Traditionally, they are a carpenter skilled in ship construction and repair.

-Much of John Fogarty’s story is detailed in , They Called It Fogartyville.
+Much of John Fogarty’s story is detailed in They Called It Fogartyville.
 As a shipbuilder, he was impressed with the amount of “heavily wooded hammock” in the area and, as a fisherman, was also thrilled with the amount and sheer size of the fish found in our waters.
 After seeing this potential, it was impossible for John to stay away.
-By 1867, John and his brother Tole Fogarty, along with their families resided along the Manatee River and it did not take long for another brother, Bartholomew (also known as Bill or Bat), to join them.
+By 1867, John and his brother Tole Fogarty, along with their families, resided along the Manatee River and it did not take long for another brother, Bartholomew (also known as Bill or Bat), to join them.
 Together, they started Fogarty Brothers Shipyard.

-Robert William Pitt, Jr. was born in Sarasota, Florida on January 21st, 1953.
+Robert William Pitt, Jr. was born in Sarasota, Florida, on January 21, 1953.
 A true traditional Florida shipwright, Bob has continued the boatbuilding skills of his Bahamian ancestry.
 Not only is boatbuilding in his blood, but Bob also grew up learning trade stories from Charlie Fogarty, a descendant of Tole Fogarty, who worked with Bob’s father at Florida Power and Light.
-Bob has been working as a boat carpenter since 1978 and shares his love for wooden boats through many outlets including as a volunteer for the Florida Folklife Program, The Florida Maritime Museum, the Florida Gulf Coast Chapter of the Traditional Small Craft Association and many other “individuals and organizations in their quests in thi
+Bob has been working as a boat carpenter since 1978 and shares his love for wooden boats through many outlets including as a volunteer for the Florida Folklife Program, the Florida Maritime Museum, the Florida Gulf Coast Chapter of the Traditional Small Craft Association, and many other “individuals and organizations in their quests in thi